Are Vaccines Safe During Pregnancy?

-It's best to get vaccines before pregnancy when possible, but some can be given while a woman is pregnant.
+It's best to get vaccines before pregnancy when possible, but some can be given during a pregnancy.
+And there are a couple that pregnant women should get.

 The Tdap vaccine (against tetanus, diphtheria, and pertussis) is recommended for all pregnant women in the second half of each pregnancy, no matter if they've gotten it before or when they last got it.
 This is due to a rise in whooping cough infections, which can be fatal in newborns who have not yet had their routine vaccinations.